 Lookup Details Area

-- Of particular interest, here is the Type data entered by SapphireOne.
-This contact was created while modifying a Client so SapphireOne has automatically set as the Type code as CLLink.
-(CL = Client and Link = link).
+- Of particular interest is the Type data entered by SapphireOne.
+This contact was created while modifying a client, so SapphireOne has automatically set the Type code as ‘CLLink’.
+(CL = Client, and Link = link).

 Phone Details Area

 - The details in this area are self-explanatory.
-The labels associated with the fields in the left hand columns cannot be altered.
-However, the labels associated with the fields in the right hand column may be altered as required by the user.
-To do this go to: Utilities > Controls > Master Defaults > System.
-The feature is located in the Contact Phone Titles area on the right hand side.
+The labels associated with the fields in the left-hand columns cannot be altered.
+However, the labels associated with the fields in the right-hand column can be modified as needed by the user.
+To do this, go to: Utilities > Controls > Master Defaults > System.
+The feature is located in the Contact Phone Titles area on the right-hand side.

-- Anywhere in SapphireOne that you see the Call icon next to a telephone number means that if you have the appropriate software installed, SapphireOne will dial the number.
-The icon will turn red indicating that a call is in progress.
-Clicking on the red icon to hang up the call.
+- In SapphireOne, whenever you see the Call button next to a telephone number, it means that if you have the appropriate software installed, by clicking on this Call button, SapphireOne will dial the number.
+The button will turn red, indicating that a call has been initiated.
+Click on the red call end button SapphireOne will end the call.

-SapphireOne’s integration with MailChimp allows client information to be automatically updated and exchanged between the SapphireOne ERP Accounting and MailChimp platforms.
+SapphireOne’s integration with MailChimp allows for automatic updates and exchange of client information between the SapphireOne ERP Accounting and MailChimp platforms.
 You can import and subscribe your client database directly from SapphireOne into MailChimp, or connect contacts individually.

 The integration creates an inbuilt Marketing feature located within every SapphireOne ‘Contact’ card.
-This feature includes a ‘Create Member in MailChimp‘ button, which allows you to automatically add your current and new contacts and their captured details directly to your chosen subscriber lists and marketing campaigns within the MailChimp platform.
+This feature includes a ‘Create Member in MailChimp‘ button, which allows you to automatically add your current and new contacts, along with their captured details, directly to your chosen subscriber lists and marketing campaigns within the MailChimp platform.

-Once you have added your contact to MailChimp through SapphireOne, all MailChimp marketing activities surrounding the client will be automatically recorded directly within the SapphireOne Contact card in the Marketing area.
+Once you have added your contact to MailChimp through SapphireOne, all MailChimp marketing activities related to the client will be automatically recorded directly within the SapphireOne Contact card in the Marketing area.

-This gives you the ability to view all marketing communication for each client within the individual Contact – including details such as the date & time the email was received, the date & time it was opened, and how many times it was viewed.
+This gives you the ability to view all marketing communication for each client within the individual Contact, including details such as the date and time the email was received, the date and time it was opened, and how many times it was viewed.

 This feature also keeps an automatic record of every campaign each client has received since joining your MailChimp subscriber list, as well as how they responded, allowing you to review and plan your targeted digital marketing strategies moving forward.

-The most recent three campaigns received will be displayed in the Marketing field within the Contact for your quick reference, and all previous communication history can be viewed when selecting the green Expand icon next to the ‘Create Member in MailChimp’ button.
+The most recent three campaigns received will be displayed in the Marketing field within the Contact for quick reference, and all previous communication history can be viewed by selecting the green Expand icon next to the ‘Create Member in MailChimp’ button.

 Keywords & Notes Area

-- This area can be used to make permanent notes or reminders when you deal with Contacts.
-When you click on the button a time stamp will be created at the beginning of the notes section [Command] places it at the end, and you can input the note straight away.
+- This area can be used to make permanent notes or reminders when dealing with contacts.
+When you click on the button, a timestamp will be created at the beginning of the notes section.
+[Command] places it at the end, and you can input the note straight away.

-- Selecting the Expand button will make the notes screen maximise.
-You can click the same button again to minimise the notes the same as with the list of contacts.
+- Selecting the Expand button will maximize the notes screen.
+You can click the same button again to minimize the notes, just like with the list of contacts.

-The Keywords and Notes page is essentially identical across all inquiry’s in SapphireOne.
-You can add your own customisable keywords to the list and re-use them additionally you can add keywords that apply to this particular record.
-You can remove keywords from the list by holding down command MAC/Ctrl Windows.
+The Keywords and Notes page is consistent across all inquiry pages in SapphireOne.
+Users can add customisable keywords to the list and reuse them.
+Additionally, keywords can be added that apply specifically to the current record.
+To remove keywords from the list, users can hold down the Command key on a Mac or the Ctrl key on Windows.

-As mentioned at the beginning of the section on the contacts the Page Menu below the mode menu in the top left hand corner of the screen has additional items on it.
+As mentioned at the beginning of the section on contacts, the Page Menu located below the mode menu in the top left-hand corner of the screen has additional items on it: